fuganater/OpenWinder/README.md

 This code allows you to control a stepper motor with a momentary switch button.

 ## Using the Winder
-On powerup, the LED will fade on an the winder will be in standby, waiting for a button press.
+On powerup, the LED will fade on and the winder will be in standby, waiting for a button press.

 The button knows two types of inputs:
 * **press**, which is input shorter than 500ms